Soubhagya264/Spotify_CRUD_APP/README.md

 # Spotify_CRUD_APP

 ### It is the  spotify like web applicaton developed in MERN STACK .
 I have added some  features like add songs , add artists and add ratings by users.
-Also I have dockerize the whole application.
+Also I have dockerized the whole application.